Documentation

 Urgent fixes can jump the queue without interrupting the currently running task.

-Paste a numbered list or task breakdown directly into Cruise — it parses them into individual queue items automatically.
+Paste a numbered list, markdown spec, or task breakdown directly into Cruise — it parses them into individual queue items automatically.
+AI-assisted parsing is available for unstructured documents.

 Instead of waiting at your keyboard, queue up more tasks.
-Cruise handles the rate limit pause-and-resume cycle automatically.
+Cruise Pro handles the rate limit pause-and-resume cycle automatically with a live countdown timer.
+On Basic and Free, the queue pauses and you can resume with one click.